AI4Finance-Foundation/FinGPT/README.md

 # FinGPT: Open-source for Open-finance.

-DO NOT expect Wall Street to open-source LLMs nor open APIs.
+Let us DO NOT expect Wall Street to open-source LLMs nor open APIs.

-The data sources and our wapper for large language models (LLM) are put separately in [FinNLP](https://github.com/AI4Finance-Foundation/FinNLP)
+We democratize financial data for large language models (LLM) at [FinNLP](https://github.com/AI4Finance-Foundation/FinNLP)

 **Disclaimer: We are sharing codes for academic purpose under the MIT education license.
 Nothing herein is financial advice, and NOT a recommendation to trade real money.
 Please use common sense and always first consult a professional before trading or investing.**

 # Why FinGPT?

 1).
-Finance is high dynamic.
-BloombergGPT retrains an LLM using a mixed dataset of finance and general data sources, which is too much expensive (1.3M hours, a cost of around $5M).
-It is costy to retrain every month or every week, so lightweight adaptation is highly favorable in finance.
+Finance is highly dynamic.
+BloombergGPT retrains an LLM using a mixed dataset of finance and general data sources, which is too expensive (1.3M GPU hours, a cost of around $5M).
+It is costy to retrain an LLM model every month or every week, so lightweight adaptation is highly favorable in finance.

 2).
-Internet-scale financial data is critical, which should allow timely updates (monthly or weekly updates) using an automatic data curation pipeline.
-BloombergGPT has privileged data access and API access, but a promising alternative is "democratizing Internet-scale financial data".
+Democratizing Internet-scale financial data is critical, which should allow timely updates (monthly or weekly updates) using an automatic data curation pipeline.
+But, BloombergGPT has privileged data access and APIs.

 3).
-Another key technology is "RLHF (Reinforcement learning from human feedback)", which is missing in BloombergGPT.
-RLHF enables learning individual preferences (risk-aversion level, investing habits, personalized robo-advisor, etc.), which is the ``secret" ingradient of ChatGPT and GPT4.
+The key technology is "RLHF (Reinforcement learning from human feedback)", which is missing in BloombergGPT.
+RLHF enables an LLM model to learn individual preferences (risk-aversion level, investing habits, personalized robo-advisor, etc.), which is the ``secret" ingradient of ChatGPT and GPT4.

 ## News